 The humpback whale was listed as endangered under the ESCA on December 2, 1970 (35 FR 18319), and they remain endangered under the ESA.
-NMFS recently conducted a global status review and changed the status of humpback whales under the ESA.
-Under the final rule, the globally-listed species is divided into 14 DPS, four of remain endangered, one is listed as threated, and the remaining 9 are not listed under the ESA (81 FR 62260; September 8, 2016).
-As described in Section 5.2.3.3, humpback whales in the action area may belong to the proposed WNP, Mexico, or Hawaii DPSs.
-The WNP DPS (which includes a small proportion of humpback whales found in the Aleutian Islands, Bering Sea, and Gulf of Alaska) is listed as endangered; the Mexico DPS (which includes a small proportion of humpback whales found in the Aleutian Islands, Bering Sea, Gulf of Alaska, and Southeast Alaska) is listed as threatened; and the Hawaii DPS (which includes most humpback whales found in the Aleutian Islands, Bering Sea, Gulf of Alaska, and Southeast Alaska) is no longer listed.
-Whales from these three DPSs overlap while foraging in waters off Alaska, and are not visually distinguishable.
-Despite the change in status of humpback whales under the ESA, all waters off the coast of Alaska may contain ESA-listed humpbacks.
+NMFS recently conducted a global status review and proposed changing the status of humpback whales under the ESA.
+Under this proposal, the globally-listed species would be divided into 14 DPS, two of which would remain endangered, two of which would be listed as threated, and the remaining 10 DPSs would not be listed under the ESA (80 FR 22304; April 21, 2015).
+As described in Section 5.2.3.3, humpback whales in the action area may belong to the proposed western North Pacific, Hawaii, or Mexico DPSs.
+Under the proposed rule, the western North Pacific DPS would be listed at threatened and the Hawaii and Mexico DPSs would not be listed.
+Because there are no visible means to differentiate between members of the DPSs, for purposes of this consultation, NMFS assumes that any humpback whales in the action area may belong to the western North Pacific DPS.

 The humpback whale was listed as endangered because of past commercial whaling.
 Whaling for subsistence purposes still occurs for humpback whales, though at a sustainable level.
-Since 1985, there have been 108 humpback whale takes 13 for subsistence purposes; of those 67 were hunted by Denmark in Greenland and 41 were hunted by St. Vincent and the Grenadines in the West Indies (IWC 2016a).
+Since 1985, there have been 108 humpback whale takes13 for subsistence purposes; of those 67 were hunted by Denmark in Greenland and 41 were hunted by St. Vincent and the Grenadines in the West Indies (IWC 2016a).